Flight-Free-UK/flight_free_uk_website/source/posts/safe-lgbtq-flight-free-travels.html.markdown

 **How to get there**

-When travelling to Belgium, you can catch a direct train from London St Pancras to Brussels in a little less than two hours.
-Flixbus takes travellers from London direct to Bruges, Antwerp or Brussels.
+The Eurostar from London St Pancras to Brussels takes a little less than two hours.
+[Flixbus](https://www.flixbus.co.uk/) takes travellers from London direct to Bruges, Antwerp or Brussels.

 ## Spain